 Get exclusive member benefits & effect social change.
 Join Today

-If you have other physical symptoms appear along with crossed eyes, your doctor may examine your brain and nervous system for the presence of other conditions, such as cerebral palsy or Guillain-Barre syndrome.
+If you have other physical symptoms along with crossed eyes, your doctor may examine your brain and nervous system for other conditions.
+For example, they may conduct tests to check for cerebral palsy or Guillain-Barré syndrome.

-Written by: Chitra Badiion: Nov 04, 2016
+Written by: Chitra Badii

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.